hashicorp/terraform/website/docs/internals/json-format.html.md

   "instance_type": <expression-representation>,

   // Nested block arguments are mapped as either a single nested
-  // <expressions-representation> or an array object of these, depending on the
+  // <block-expressions-representation> or an array object of these, depending on the
   // block nesting mode chosen in the schema.
-  //  - "single" nesting is a direct <expressions-representation>
+  //  - "single" nesting is a direct <block-expressions-representation>
   //  - "list" and "set" produce arrays
   //  - "map" produces an object
   "root_block_device": <expression-representation>,